 You can experiment with different dosages based on your weight, metabolism, and the severity of your panic attacks.
 The best approach is to start low and gradually make your way up to the amount of CBD that brings you the desired relief.

 CBD vs Conventional Treatments for Panic Attacks

 People who decide to go down the traditional route to treat panic attacks usually have two medications to choose from.
 The decision is based on a consultation with a psychiatrist, who should be able to adjust the therapy to the patient’s individual needs.
 Doctors will generally prescribe two types of medicine:

-- Anti-anxiety drugs (benzodiazepines) — using benzodiazepines for panic attacks is a controversial subject among medical researchers.
+- Anti-anxiety drugs (benzodiazepines) — using CBD over benzodiazepines like Xanax for panic attacks is a controversial subject among medical researchers.
 Although The American Psychiatric Association found positive evidence and state that doctors can prescribe benzodiazepines based on the individual patient’s medical record, The National Institute of Clinical Excellence has a different opinion in that regard.
 They claim that benzodiazepines are not an effective long-term treatment for panic disorder.
 According to the institution, benzodiazepines shouldn’t be used for longer than four weeks when it comes to panic attacks.

 - Antidepressants — these medications are less controversial than benzodiazepines.
 This is generally the go-to treatment recommended by doctors.
 Regular use of antidepressants results in the alteration of neurotransmitter configurations which help alleviate the symptoms.

 Substances to Avoid for People with Panic Disorder